macmanes-lab/protocols/RNATagSeq_polyA_first.md

 **AT this time put Ligation reagents at ROOM TEMP**

   - Add 28 uL of sterile water for a final reaction volume of 80 uL
-  - (We previously added 14 uL of sterile water to each reaction for a final volume of 40 uL, but that was before we doubled everything)
   - Transfer to new tubes (NaOH may start degrading tubes)
-  - Add 2x reaction volume RNACLEAN XP beads (160uL) to the sample in new tubes, and mix up/down 10x
+  - Add 2x reaction volume RNAClean XP beads (160uL) to the sample in new tubes, and mix up/down 10x
-  - (We previously added 80 uL RNACLEAN XP beads, before we doubled)
-  - (Drummond said use AMPURE beads, but this is wrong.
-USE RNA clean beads)
   - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution